shabble/osx-space-id/README.md

 ============================

-For a variety of useful and useless purposes when scripting in OSX, it might be handy to know which of the current Spaces (virtual desktops) you're currently on.
+For a variety of useful and useless purposes when scripting in OSX, it might be handy to know which of the  Spaces (virtual desktops) you're currently on.
 You might want to move a window there, or do some other clever stuff (coming soon, maybe).